sagecodes/projects/README.md

 Smaller projects mainly done with the purpose of learning and implementing something new.

 #### [Iris Classification](https://github.com/sagecodes/irsit-classification2-knn)
-Use `kNN` model, `scikit learn`, `python` and the classic iris dataset to predict flower species based on features.
+Use `kNN` model, `sklearn`, `python` and the classic iris dataset to predict flower species based on features.

 ----